aws/aws-advanced-jdbc-wrapper/examples/SpringWildflyExample/README.md

 You also need to add a new module in the `modules` directory.
 To add a new module, you need to add a `module.xml` and provide the required driver JAR files.
 The folder containing the `module.xml` needs to match the module name, in this example, the module name is `software.amazon.jdbc`.
-Since this example uses the PostgreSQL JDBC driver as the target driver, you need to add the AWS Advanced JDBC Driver JAR file as well as the PostgreSQL JDBC driver JAR file in the same directory as the `module.xml`.
+Since this example uses the PostgreSQL JDBC driver as the target driver, you need to add the AWS Advanced JDBC Wrapper JAR file as well as the PostgreSQL JDBC driver JAR file in the same directory as the `module.xml`.

 ```xml
 <module xmlns="urn:jboss:module:1.1" name="software.amazon.jdbc">